Irish people: Irish diaspora

 The Irish diaspora consists of Irish emigrants and their descendants in countries such as the United States, Great Britain, Canada, Australia, New Zealand, South Africa, and nations of the Caribbean such as Jamaica and Barbados.
 These countries all have large minorities of Irish descent, who in addition form the core of the Catholic Church in those countries.

-Many famous and influential figures have claimed Irish ancestry such as Che Guevara, Walt Disney, Barack Obama, JFK, Muhammad Ali and Maréchal The 1st Duke of Magenta, the second President of the Third Republic.

 Many Irish people were also transported to the island of Montserrat, to work as indentured servants, exiled prisoners or slaves.
 Unlike African chattel slaves, the majority of Irish labourers who were sent to Montserrat did so by personal choice.
 Some were Irish Confederate troops exiled by the English Parliamentarian Oliver Cromwell following the Irish Confederate Wars.
 The African slave population on the island attempted a rebellion against the Irish plantation owners on 17 March 1768.
 The date was chosen with the idea that the plantation owners would be distracted by St. Patrick's day festivities, but the plot was ultimately discovered and several of those involved were put to death.
 To this day, the Island celebrates St. Patrick's Day as a public holiday to commemorate the revolt and honour those who lost their lives.
 People of Irish descent also feature strongly in Latin America, especially in Argentina and important minorities in Brazil, Chile, and Mexico.
 In 1995, President Mary Robinson reached out to the "70 million people worldwide who can claim Irish descent".
 Today the diaspora is believed to contain an estimated 80 million people.